PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## The REPL Prompt

 While not **really** a Python REPL prompt, this window's `REPL >>>` prompt is meant to act as much like one as possible.
-Here you can enter experessions and code too.
+Here you can enter expressions and code too.

 The uses for this prompt are so numerous and diverse that listing them all won't be attempted.

-### Your "XRay" and "Endoscope" into Your Program
+### Your "X-ray" and "Endoscope" into Your Program

 Think of this prompt as a way to get specific diagnostics information about your ***running*** program.
-It cannot be stressed enough that the power and the usefullness of this tool is in its ability to diagnose a running program, after you've already started it running.
+It cannot be stressed enough that the power and the usefulness of this tool is in its ability to diagnose a running program, after you've already started it running.

 ### Execute Code

 In addition to displaying information, getting paths to packages, finding version information, you can execute code from the PySimpleGUI Debugger's `REPL >>>` prompt.
 You can type in any expression as well as any **executable statement**.

-For example, want to see what `PopupError` looks like while you're running your program.
+For example, if you want to see what `PopupError` looks like while you're running your program.
 From the REPL prompt, type:
 `sg.PopupError('This is an error popup')`

 The result is that you are shown a popup window with the text you supplied.